OpenCircuits/OpenCircuits/docs/Other/DesignDocs/Replace Component.md

 ## Detailed Scoping

-Ther is an action for replacing a component already implemented.
+There is an action for replacing a component already implemented.
 It currently throws an error if the new component does not have the same number ports, so that would have to modified to an error if the replacement does not have the same number as the number of ports in use.
 That action is in the core so is ignorant to the difference between input and output ports.
 That is where the funciton in Milestone 2 will come into play in order.
 It will function similar to the check in the core replacement action, but with input and output ports.
 It will return a boolean for whether or not the proposed component is a suitable replacement.
 When the popup is loaded, it can check every kind of Component available in OpenCircuits to see if the selected Component can be replaced by it.

 ### Milestone 1